What do AmeriCorps VISTA members do?

 Can I have a part-time job at the same time?

 Yes, you can have a part-time job.
-You need to request approval and the job cannot interfere with your AmeriCorps VISTA position.
+You need to request approval from your supervisor and the job cannot interfere with your AmeriCorps VISTA position.

 Will AmeriCorps VISTA pay for my relocation?